CHLNDDEV/OceanMesh2D/README.md

 Note: If the slack link invite isn't working, please send either one of us and an email and we'll fix it.
 By default, the invite link expires every 30 days.

-Otherwise please reach out to either Dr. William Pringle (wpringle@anl.gov) or Dr. Keith Roberts (krober@usp.br) with questions or concerns or feel free to start an Issue in the issues tab above.
+Otherwise please reach out to either Dr. William Pringle (wpringle@anl.gov) or Dr. Keith Roberts (keithrbt0@gmail.com) with questions or concerns or feel free to start an Issue in the issues tab above.

 Contributing